datadavev/cookiecutter-python/docs/guide.md

 - The `build-system` table
   declares the requirements and the entry point used to build a distribution package for the project.
-  This template uses [Poetry] as the build system.
+  This template uses [uv] as the build system.
 - The `tool` table contains sub-tables where tools can store configuration under their [PyPI] name.